 When inventory is stored in numerous locations, the most effective way to fulfill orders is to send them from the closest location to the client.
 Furthermore, certain orders may contain items that are housed in multiple warehouses.
 Then, the products coming from the same order might be delivered separately.
-However, it may be more cost-effective to ship all items from the same warehouse, even if it is not the one nearest to the consumer.
+However, shipping all items from the same warehouse may be more cost-effective, even if it is not the one nearest to the consumer.

-And the best thing for retailers is that ConnectPOS supports the function of shipping an order to multiple locations.
+And the best thing for retailers is that ConnectPOS supports shipping an order to multiple locations.
 Shipping costs are calculated in the app, allowing users to ship one order to many shipping addresses.

 3 Advantages of using multi shipping